 The British countryside is ideal for long dog walks, but there are a few things you should be aware of when taking your dog into the outdoors to ensure it doesn’t disturb the surrounding wildlife.

-It’s not entirely necessary to keep your dog on a lead unless you’re nearby farm animals and horses, but make sure you can see your dog at all times and that it doesn’t stray off any areas that are out of bounds.
+It’s not entirely necessary to keep your dog on a lead unless you’re near farm animals and horses, but make sure you can see your dog at all times and that it doesn’t stray off into any areas that are out of bounds.

 Always clean up after your dog and get rid of the mess responsibly in a dedicated bin.

 5. Leave gates and properties as you find them